Perfect Match (American game show)

 Perfect Match is an American game show that was hosted by Bob Goen and announced by Johnny Gilbert, which aired from January 13 to September 12, 1986, in syndication.
 The game featured three married couples answering questions about their spouses to win money.

 Perfect Match was Goen's first game show and the second game show to be distributed by Lorimar-Telepictures after Lorimar Productions purchased Telepictures in 1985.
-The show was also produced by XPTLA, Inc, whose show The $1,000,000 Chance of a Lifetime launched one week before Perfect Match.
+The show was a production of XPTLA, Inc.

 The Perfect Match had also been the name of an earlier TV game show, which aired in syndication in 1967-68 hosted by Dick Enberg and featured a computer dating theme.

-This was also the name of a reality dating show, which airs on streaming service Netflix since 2023, hosted by Nick Lachey.

 Development

 A year before Perfect Match debuted, Telepictures developed another game show, Catch Phrase, and sold it to stations with what they called an "insurance policy".
 The condition was that if a station wanted to buy Catch Phrase and the show was not able to make it through the 1985-86 season, Telepictures would give the station another program to air at no additional cost to it.
 Catch Phrase faced ratings trouble from the start, and in November 1985 Lorimar-Telepictures commissioned a pilot for what was initially called Make a Match, with Jim Lange hosting.
 The pilot was well received by company executives and Lorimar-Telepictures decided to put the series into production, but before production began the name of the show was changed to Perfect Match.

 Entering December 1985, according to a report in Broadcasting Magazine, Lorimar-Telepictures vice president Peter Temple said the ratings for Catch Phrase were showing "no upside".
 Telepictures president Dick Robertson confirmed this in a videotaped message he sent to stations around this same time, saying that the lack of growth in the ratings proved the show "wasn't working" and that the company was taking the drastic step of putting the insurance policy into effect immediately.

 As such, Catch Phrase ceased production after sixty-five episodes and its last episode aired on January 10, 1986.
 The stations airing the now-cancelled Catch Phrase began receiving Perfect Match on January 13, 1986.
-Since there was such a quick turnaround between pilot and production, there had not been an official host named when Robertson announced the series' debut; since Lange was already committed to hosting The $1,000,000 Chance of a Lifetime, the producers opted to bring in Bob Goen, who at the time had been working for ESPN as a correspondent.
+Since there was such a quick turnaround between pilot and production, there had not been an official host named when Robertson announced the series and Lange was not going to be available, as he was committed to hosting another XPTLA production, The $1,000,000 Chance of a Lifetime, which premiered one week before Perfect Match; the producers then offered the position to Goen, who at the time was a reporter for ESPN.